-Useful information on hard disk and SSD drives
+Useful information on hard disk (HDD) and SSD drives – 2.5-inch & M.2 (SATA and NVMe PCIe cards)

-If a desktop or laptop PC doesn’t come with an SSD in one of its four main form factors shown at the top of this page – 2-5-inch, M.2, mSATA or PCIe – it must contains at least one internal hard disk drive (HDD) or SSHD, which is a combination of an HDD and an SSD as the permanent mass storage device for its operating system and software.
+If a desktop or laptop PC doesn’t come with an SSD in one of its four main form factors shown at the top of this page – 2.5-inch, M.2, mSATA or NVMe (PCIe) – it must contain at least one internal hard disk drive (HDD) or SSHD, which is a combination of an HDD and an SSD as the permanent mass storage device for its operating system and software.
 The image above is of a standard HDD.

 The new very thin, relatively expensive and light laptops have an SSD instead of a hard disk drive, which means that due to the higher cost of an SSD drive their data storage capacity is much less than most current standard laptops.